ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml

 --------------------------------------------------------------------------------------------------------------------------
-Q: You have to train a model that predicts the fare for a train journey.
+Q-089: You have to train a model that predicts the fare for a train journey.
 You have a dataset that has the information for various train journeys.
 Which of the following can be used in the prediction?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 The model of the train
 b.
 The distance of each journey
 c.
 The driver's id

 Answer: b.
 The distance of each journey

 Overall explanation: You can use the training journey distance as a feature to predict the fare.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team needs to train a model.
+Q-090: Your team needs to train a model.
 Here the requirement is to find out which credit card purchases might be fraudulent.
 Which of the following type of Machine Learning algorithm needs to be used here?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Anomaly detection
 b.
 Regression
 c.
 Time Series
 d.
 Classification
 e.
 Clsutering

 Answer: a.
 Anomaly detection

 Overall Explanation: This is an example of an Anomaly detection algorithm This example is taken from the below documentation link on the different types of machine learning algorithms